3 min read

 Electricity

-Even if your tenants pay their eclectic bills, your building likely consumes electricity outside of each unit.
+Even if your tenants pay their electric bills, your building likely consumes electricity outside of each unit.
 Your building will have a monthly electric bill and other utility bills regardless of the division of responsibility for the utilities between you and your tenants.
 Analyzing utility bills from prospective properties against utility bills from comparable properties can help identify your potential budget for this or illuminate any potential problems such as elevated water or electric bills.

 Property Management Fees